Our Q&A has answers to your questions.

 Q: Is it completely free?

 A: All equipment, installation and maintenance costs are free of charge to the homeowner.
-There is no charge for this if you do not qualify or you cancel before the installation is completed.
+There is no charge if your property does not qualify or is not suitable.
+Once you have signed the contract we will send you, charges will apply should you decide to cancel.

 Q: If I want to buy a system, how do I find out about the cost and if my property is suitable to have a system installed?